snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 Our son knows exactly which cabinet(s) are his for clothes and toys, and he's able to get himself dressed from these perfect-fit [Elfa mesh drawers](https://www.containerstore.com/s/elfa/best-selling-solutions/favorites-under-five-hundred/elfa-cabinet-closet-drawers/123d?productId=11021262). :shirt: :jeans:

 ![Organization](../assets/img/acoustic-clothes1.jpg){: .mx-auto.d-block :}
-:point_up: *I designed and [3D-printed label frames](https://www.tinkercad.com/things/gDFrcBXupzb-closet-drawers-label-frame?sharecode=Weu9Hm--0ZAtXcWf9c-KlVnPqU9vlfy96KD3_fv-FXY) and attached them with twist ties.*
+:point_up: *I adapted the [3D-printed label frames](https://www.tinkercad.com/things/gDFrcBXupzb-closet-drawers-label-frame?sharecode=Weu9Hm--0ZAtXcWf9c-KlVnPqU9vlfy96KD3_fv-FXY) that I originally designed for our [pantry bin project](../2024-08-15-entry-closet) and attached them with twist ties.*

-We get *a lot* of hand-me-downs, so I knew I needed a spot to store in-between clothes sizes. :shirt: :shorts: :jeans: :coat: :athletic_shoe:
+We get *a lot* of hand-me-downs, so I needed a spot to store in-between clothes sizes that could be easily organized and accessed when needed. :shirt: :shorts: :jeans: :coat: :athletic_shoe:

 | Kiddo | Outgrows? | Needs next size? |
 | -- | -- | -- |